gkowash/RMParse/README.md

 Please contact Griffin if support for Linux is needed.

 ## Usage
-Run the script from the command line with:
+Run the script from the command line with the following signature:

 ```bat
 rmparse <file1> <file2> ... [-d DIGITS] [-p]